 | OctopusPro | Australia | ~$29/month | Broad field service | Covers many industries.
 Can be complex to configure for cleaning-specific workflows. |

 One of the biggest mistakes cleaning company owners make when choosing software is treating "cleaning" as a single industry.
-Domestic cleaning and commercial contract cleaning have almost nothing in common from an operational perspective.
+A domestic cleaning services software setup and a commercial contract cleaning operation have almost nothing in common operationally.

 Most of the platforms listed above were built for the domestic market.
 Swept is the main exception, focusing on commercial and janitorial operations.
 If you run a commercial cleaning company and you are trying to use domestic-focused software, you will spend more time working around the system than working within it.